adilansary/Playwright_SwagLabs/README.md

-Sure!
-Here’s an updated version of the `README.md` file without the project setup section:

----

 # Swag Labs Automation Project

 This project automates the login functionality for the Swag Labs application using Playwright with the Page Object Model (POM) design pattern.